 Furthermore, the Everyday card also wins for those who don’t want to or can’t use their card at least 30 times per month.
 These people usually have low overall spend or low grocery store spend.
 They will still get the 20% points bonus if they are able to use their card between 20 and 29 times per month.
 This is the “sweet spot” for Everyday cardholders.

 Conversely, the Everyday Preferred is the clear winner for those who can easily use their card at least 30 times per month.
 Those who have sizable grocery store and gas expenses will also come out ahead with this card.

-The American Express Everyday Preferred Card is the only card of the two with substantive perks.
-American Express revamped their suite of card-related perks in January 2020.
-The Everyday Preferred has Return Protection, Extended Warranty, and Purchase Protection.
+The Everyday Preferred is the only card of the two with substantive perks (Return Protection, Extended Warranty, and Purchase Protection).
+This is because American Express revamped their suite of card-related perks in January 2020.

 Intro APR Offers